AzureIoTGBB/iot-academy/Month_2/Day_1/hands-on-lab.md

 These services are explored as they're often part of overall IoT solutions.
 A simplistic approach is taken with this lab to allow to reach many audiences of varying technical experience.

 Ideally students taking this course will have:
-   - familiarity with the Azure Portal. [https://portal.azure.com](https://portal.azure.com/)
+   - Familiarity with the Azure Portal. [https://portal.azure.com](https://portal.azure.com/)
    - Completed IoT Academy Month One Content

 A good way to become familiar with Azure IoT is to follow Azure IoT Developer Specialty certification path.
 You can read more at the following link: [https://docs.microsoft.com/en-us/learn/certifications/exams/az-220](https://docs.microsoft.com/en-us/learn/certifications/exams/az-220)